 BIG FEELINGS, LITTLE WISDOMS

 Michael Head was an English composer, pianist, organist and singer whose vast output consisted mainly of vocal music.
 The Estuary was written by English poet Ruth Pitter, the first woman to receive the Queen’s Gold Medal for Poetry in 1955.
-The song was first published in 1945 and I love it for the way it whisks us up on one side and leaves us down a little wiser on the other.
+The image of a ship coming home to shore is a powerful symbol and could mean any number of things to different people.
+Whatever it ends up meaning for you as you hear it today, I love this song for the way it whisks us up on one side and leaves us down a little changed, even a little wiser, on the other.

-Frank Bridge wrote Love went a-riding during the early part of his composing career.
-A riot of a song, it sets the text of Mary Coleridge, with a vocal line soaring above the galloping piano depicting the Greek mythical winged horse Pegasus.
+Frank Bridge was an English composer and musician, famous not only for his own compositional output but for the notoriety of being Benjamin Britten’s teacher.
+Bridge wrote Love went a-riding during the early part of his composing career.
+A riot of a song, it sets the text of Mary Coleridge (great-grandniece of Samuel Taylor Coleridge), with a vocal line soaring above the galloping piano depicting the mythical winged horse Pegasus.

 William Bolcom, who was named the 2007 Composer of the Year by Musical America, wrote the Cabaret Songs for his wife, mezzo-soprano Joan Morris.
-Set to the poetry of his friend Arnold Weinstein, they are snippets of the opera of our everyday lives.
-From the inquisitive kid who has too many questions buzzing around his head to fall asleep in Love in the Thirties to the flamboyant and wonderful George, the characters in these songs jump off the page and tell the stories of our ordinary yet extraordinary lives.
+I was lucky enough to meet Bill and Joan at the Marlboro Music Festival one year, and we worked on some of these remarkable songs together.
+I was struck by how dear these songs were to them both and how each one had its own back-story of New York city streets, heartaches, heartbreaks, and laughter in Greenwich Village apartments.
+Set to the poetry of their friend Arnold Weinstein, these songs are snippets of the opera of our everyday lives.
+From the inquisitive kid who has too many questions buzzing around his head to fall asleep in Love in the Thirties to the flamboyant and wonderful George, the characters in these songs jump off the page and tell the stories of our ordinary, extraordinary lives.